 The Disposition Property, or portions thereof, are offered for sale or ground lease and will be conveyed as-is, where-is, and with all defects.
 Proposers must independently confirm environmental conditions.
 The Designated Developer will have the opportunity to undertake an environmental assessment following execution of the PDA.
 The Town makes no representations or warranties whatsoever regarding environmental conditions.
-Proposers will be required to meet all applicable pass-through requirements of the 2010 MEPA Certificate including sustainability and environmental requirements.
+Proposers will be required to meet all applicable pass-through requirements of the 2010 MEPA Certificate, including sustainability and environmental requirements, and obtain any required MEPA approvals for proposed work or activities not previously subjected to MEPA review per the Town's MEPA Agreement executed in connection with the DCAMM LDA.
 It is anticipated that the Designated Developer will file a Notice of Project Change to update the project previously reviewed pursuant to MEPA and be responsible for filing the Single Environmental Impact Report for the proposed project and for any additional documents and approvals required by MEPA.
-Designated Developer will be required to release DCAMM for any claims as specified in the DCAMM LDA and shall indemnify and hold the Town harmless from and against all loss, costs and damages due to the environmental condition of any portion of the Disposition Property.
+The Designated Developer will be required to release DCAMM for any claims as specified in the DCAMM LDA and shall defend, indemnify and hold the Town harmless from and against all loss, costs and damages due to the environmental condition of any portion of the Disposition Property.

-Documents regarding site environmental history may be found on the Town's website and are linked here:
+Documents regarding site environmental history are linked here: